 This is a crazy rule, giving you some key extra re-rolls, but with a fairly high cost.
 It’s hard to evaluate this in a vacuum, particularly because a bunch of the other rules we’ll see for this detachment key off spending Flux tokens.
 That said, you generally don’t want to give your opponent the kind of agency Flux tokens provide, immediately putting this Detachment’s rules in a hole they need to dig out of.
 The upside is that you can get some good effects spending tokens, you get them back, and you’ll get more tokens so your opponent can’t just lock you out by not using them.
 Because of the effects you can generate, clever opponents will have to weigh whether it’s worth it to even take the re-rolls if it means giving you more powerful effects – and it’s worth noting that even the tokens themselves do not have symmetrical uses (your can re-roll more things).
 As always with small numbers of re-rolls, these have more value for smaller, elite units with higher power attacks, and those are both where you want to be using them on your end, and avoiding giving them to your opponent.

 Mike P: This is one of the coolest and most unique detachment rules I’ve seen in 10th.
 Is it good?
-I genuinely have 0 idea right now.
+It’s hard to say.
+It’s certainly going to be better in the hands of better players.
 What I can say is it is both fun and funny, which is really all I can ask for in a Tzeentch Daemons army.

 Enhancements